Booking Activities, Lodging, and Transport

 In Vientiane there is an LCR ticket office in the city centre, in Vientiane Centre shopping mall.
 It’s slightly hidden, but ask someone and you should find it.
 You’ll have to make two visits there — one to book and pay (bring your passport!), and another the next day to pick up the tickets.
 In Luang Prabang, I am told there is a ticket office or travel agency near Villa Nam Khan (by Kingskitsarath Road near the Khan River) where you can buy train tickets.

-It is cheaper to book at the train station rather than through an agent, but tuk-tuk fares for a special trip to the train station to buy a ticket often eliminate those savings.
+It is cheaper to book at the train station rather than through your guesthouse or some other agent, but tuk-tuk fares for a special trip to the train station to buy a ticket often eliminate those savings.
 If you will rent a bike or motorbike at some point, do it when you can also stop by the train station to buy your train ticket.
 You must bring your passport to buy a ticket at the station.

 If you will cross the border between Laos and China, you MUST get your visa for your destination country in advance!!
 Laos does NOT offer visa on arrival on that train (though e-visa is available), and China does not have a visa on arrival option at all.